laurentbarraud/AnimSprites/Readme.md

 - 🎮 Smooth sprite animations for walking, jumping, and attacking
 - 🎯 Precise collision detection with platforms and screen boundaries
 - 🛠️ In-game platform builder: create, move, and delete platforms or bushes at runtime
+- 💾 All platforms and bushes you create are saved and restored at their exact positions on next launch, using basic level serialization.
-- 🌿 Interactive objects: bushes can be placed and struck with a lightning effect
+- 🌿 Interactive objects: bushes can be struck with a lightning effect
 - 🌀 Side‑scrolling effect when reaching the left or right edge of the screen
 - 🧩 Modular architecture for easy extension and maintenance
 - 🌧️ Toggleable rain effect via the build menu